GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ata} mining faces new challenges in the age of information technology.
-In particular, the realization of effective and efficient knowledge discovery for large-scale, high-dimensional, and sparse data is the focus of current research.
+\IEEEPARstart{D}{ata} mining encounters new challenges in the era of information technology.
+Specifically, the effective and efficient knowledge discovery for large-scale, high-dimensional, and sparse data is the focus of current research\cite{55,56,34}.
 As an important part of artificial intelligence (AI), cognitive computing is an emerging field involving the collaborative integration of cognitive science, data science, and a series of technologies \cite{1}.
-The purpose of cognitive computing is to establish a calculation mechanism that simulates the functions of human brain for knowledge discovery from complex data.
-In cognitive science, due to the bottleneck of information processing, humans can only process part of the information at a time when faced with complex scenes.
-And, Chen \cite{7} points out that human cognition follows the rule of `global topology precedence'.
-That is, the visual system is particularly sensitive to the global topological characteristics at first, and then will focus on the local characteristics.
+The purpose of cognitive computing is to establish a calculation mechanism that simulates the functions of the human brain for knowledge discovery from complex data.
+In cognitive science, due to the bottleneck of information processing, humans can only process part of the information when faced with complex scenarios.
+Additionally, Chen \cite{7} highlights that human cognition follows the rule of `global topology precedence'.
+For instance, the visual system is first susceptible to the global topological characteristics and then will focus on the local characteristics.
 In essence, this is a multi-granularity cognitive mechanism through which the perspective of human beings to obtain information is shifted from the global to the local.
-Based on this cognitive mechanism, granular computing (GrC) \cite{8}, proposed by Zadeh, is a series of methods of machine intelligence and cognitive computing methodologies that use the information granule (IG) as the computing unit, which can greatly improves the efficiency for knowledge discovery.
+Based on this cognitive mechanism, granular computing (GrC) \cite{8}, proposed by Zadeh, is a series of methods of machine intelligence and cognitive computing methodologies that use the information granule (IG) as the computing unit, which can significantly improve the efficiency for knowledge discovery.
 Rodriguez \cite{9} points out that GrC is an effective data mining method for processing massive data.
-In addition, compared with the existing deep learning method\cite{28,53,34}, the GrC has the advantages of interpretability, high computational efficiency, and fewer hyperparameters.
-After decades of development, the GrC has achieved significant results. moreover, scholars have put forward some theories such as fuzzy sets \cite{10,11,49}, rough sets \cite{12}, quotient space theory \cite{13}, and three-way decisions \cite{14,15}.
-Besides, some extensions\cite{47,23,20,22} have been proposed based on these theories, which are mainly used to provide new explanations for previous methods.
+In addition, compared with the existing deep learning method\cite{28,53,54}, the GrC has the advantages of interpretability, high computational efficiency, and fewer hyperparameters.
+After decades of development, the GrC has achieved significant results.
+Moreover, scholars have put forward some theories such as fuzzy sets \cite{10,11,49}, rough sets \cite{12}, quotient space theory \cite{13}, and three-way decisions \cite{14,15}.
+Besides, some extensions\cite{47,23,20,22} have been proposed based on the aforementioned theories, which are mainly used to provide new explanations for previous methods.